 - Do the expenses, grants, and revenue amounts associated with each program reported at the top of each section match your understanding of the organization’s operations and as reported in Parts VIII and IX?

 Look at the Part IV checklist of required schedules.

 - Are all the questions answered correctly?

 - For any question answered yes, is the appropriate schedule included with the return?

 - Is Schedule B attached?
 If not, do you understand why?

-- If there is a Schedule R, does it accurately reflect any related organizations or unrelated partnerships through which the organization conducted more than five percent of its activities?
+- If there is a Schedule R, does it accurately reflect any disregarded entities, related organizations, or unrelated partnerships through which the organization conducted more than five percent of its activities?

 - If there is a Schedule L, does it reflect your understanding of any transactions with interested persons?

 - Review all the other schedules that are attached for accuracy and check that all required parts are completed.
 Does the information in the various statements agree with your understanding of the organization’s activity for the tax year?